 This section explains the rationale behind the data format.

 Signal K is a modern and open data format for marine use.
-Its goal is to some other voltage sensor.
+Its goal is to

 - create a shared data model for marine related data - make marine related data easy to access, handle and build applications on